 The Writing Requirement at Johns Hopkins

 In order to encourage excellence in writing across disciplines, the university requires all undergraduates to take a number of writing-intensive (W) courses.
-Learn more about the “W” requirement, including how to transfer W credit.
+Complete information about writing-intensive (W) courses can be found on the University Writing Program website.

 Other Writing Resources at Johns Hopkins (Homewood Campus)

 Center for Leadership Education

 The Center for Leadership Education (Whitehead Hall 104) houses the Program in Entrepreneurship and Management and the Professional Communication Program.
 Both programs offer a range of writing-intensive courses.
 The Professional Communication Program, in particular, offers courses in writing for business, industry, and science, as well as graduate-level courses in research writing; it also maintains a small library with volumes on technical and professional writing.

 Study Consulting Program

 The Study Consulting Program (Garland Hall, Third Floor) primarily matches incoming students with trained consultants.
 These consultants work with each student one hour per week on topics such as time management, study skills, reading textbooks, note-taking, organization, adjustment to college life, writing papers, and test-anxiety.

 Life Design Lab